Tee Higgins Player Prop Bets for the NFL Playoffs | Cincinnati vs. Tennessee 1/22/2022

 Matchup vs. Tennessee

-- Higgins had 78 receiving yards per game in one career matchup against the Titans, 12.5 more than his receiving yards prop bet over/under for Saturday's game (65.5).
+- In his one matchup against the Titans, Higgins' 78 receiving yards total is 13.5 more than his over/under for Saturday's game (64.5).

-- Higgins did not have a touchdown catch in that contest against the Titans.
+- Higgins did not have a touchdown catch in that matchup against the Titans.

-- The Titans have the NFL's 26th-ranked pass defense this season, surrendering 263.8 yards per game through the air.
+- The 263.8 passing yards the Titans yield per game makes them the NFL's 26th-ranked pass defense this season.

-- The Titans have allowed 24 passing TDs this season (1.4 per game), ranking them eighth among NFL defenses.
+- The Titans' defense is eighth in the league, giving up 1.4 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Raiders, Higgins racked up one catch for 10 yards.
+- In last week's game against the Raiders, Higgins recorded one catch for 10 yards.

-- Higgins' four catches (on nine targets) have netted him 72 yards (24.0 ypg) during his last three games.
+- Over his last three games, Higgins has four receptions (nine targets) for 72 yards, averaging 24.0 yards per game.

 Higgins' Cincinnati Teammates